 Always wait to wash your body until after you’ve thoroughly rinsed away all shampoo and conditioner.
 This way, you’ll remove all pore-clogging product residue to ensure your back and shoulders remain breakout-free.
 When it comes time to wash, stick with hydrating cleansers and avoid traditional soaps.
 Anything antibacterial or scented will contain harsh ingredients that can irritate your skin.
 And forget washcloths and loofahs, as they can become breeding grounds for mold and bacteria.
 Your hands work just fine.

 As decidedly the worst part of any shower, it’s no wonder many women rush this step, but we beauty editors know better!
 A haphazard shave is a surefire way to end up with cuts and ingrown hairs.
 The key to a perfect shave is a sharp razor.
 Replace yours every five to seven shaves and never store it in the shower.

-Beauty editors, product junkies, women in general—we all have a lot of product.
+Beauty editors, product junkies, everyone in general—we all have a lot of product.
 A strategic shower is not just about what you use, it’s also about when.
 Once a week, incorporate a clarifying shampoo into your routine.
-We love Neutrogena’s Anti-Residue Formula Shampoo ($7) on a Sunday night or Monday morning to start the week with clean, buildup-free hair.
+We love Neutrogena’s Anti-Residue Formula Shampoo ($5) on a Sunday night or Monday morning to start the week with clean, buildup-free hair.